gocd/www.go.cd/source/posts/2015-07-07-GitHub-Integration.html.markdown

   <figcaption>Comment with GitHub issue link (build cause pop-up)</figcaption>
 </figure>

-You can also compare pipelines and get the release notes or changelog straight out of Go.
+You can also compare pipelines and get the release notes or changelog straight out of GoCD.

 <figure class="extra_small_image">
   <img src="/assets/images/blog/github-integration/github-issue-link-in-compare-pipeline.png" class="has_border full_size"